 This interesting open-source solution in our free HDR software array helps you acquire a surreal image by merging a compilation of pictures taken of the same scenery.
 The result can then be resized, rotated, cropped and even given the Tonemap treatment.

-With its version, Luminance gets a slew of new features such as a color management system and image alignment tool for RAW files.
+With its version, Luminance gets a slew of new features such as a color management system and an image alignment tool for RAW files.
 It further proffers better TIFF, JPG and PNG writers and readers.
 The program can be enjoyed via Windows, Mac OS X and Linux system PCs.

 5 – Fhotoroom:

 This user-friendly inclusion is a helpful digital image editor that aids you in fixing distortion, color and exposure in your photos.
-It even features some new stunning filters like vintage magazine vogue look, tilt and shift miniatures and vignette.
-And although it supports 8-, 16- and 32-bit image editing, the latter duo come with watermarks.
+It even features some new stunning filters like vintage magazine vogue look, tilts and shift miniatures and vignette.
+And although it supports 8-, 16- and 32-bit image editing, the latter duo comes with watermarks.
 Some of the file formats it supports read as ATX, DIB, EMF, ICB, JPG, JPE, PBM, PCX, PGM, PPM, PSP, SGI, TIF, VDA, WBMP, ARTI, BMP, OpenEXR, GIF, ICO, JFIF, JPEG and PCD.
 This one is perfectly compatible with Windows 7 and 8.
 But if you’re looking to acquire more attributes, you can always upgrade to the professional version by spending just under $50.

 6 – Easy Basic:

 This contender in our free HDR software roundup lets you merge together different photos of the same object so that you can lay your hands on one brilliant shot of your desired memory.
-It further supports processing of single photos, post processing, tone mapping, noise filtering, presets and multi-core processing.
+It further supports the processing of single photos, post-processing, tone mapping, noise filtering, presets and multi-core processing.
 Easy Basic even supports JPEG and RAW image formats.
 You can add a touch of brilliance to your photographs by availing of this option through your Windows Vista, XP, 7 and 8 PC.
 And if you want more out of this particular delight and are willing to loosen those purse strings, you can purchase the Pro 2 Home and Commercial packs that are tagged at $39 and $55, respectively.

 Are your photos exact replicas of how you actually perceive a certain landscape?
 Well, if nay is your answer then its time you dabble in some high-dynamic-range imaging to beef up your snaps.
 Although it may sound quite complicated, with a little practice you’ll be able to create your own works of art within no time.
 What’s more, all the solutions strewn across here can be procured without even shelling out a single penny.
 Scan through our list and pick out your best free HDR software delight.
 And when you find your winner, don’t forget to leave your mention in the box below.